jin09/TO-DO-MEAN/README.md

 `npm install`

-make sure mongodb server is running (127.0.0.1:27017)\n By default the database used is Task\n
+make sure mongodb server is running (127.0.0.1:27017)

+By default the database used is Task

-By default the collection used is tasks\n
+By default the collection used is tasks

 If you want to configure mongo settings, edit file